Regular attendance and punctuality are vital for good progress and we expect all children to be on time each day and have attendance above 96.4%.

 If your child is ill, then we ask that you ring the Academy Office and leave a message on the answerphone or speak to the Office Staff before 9 a.m.
 You can also email the Vice Principal M.Main-Miller@stcolumba.hants.sch.uk or the Attendance Manager on T.Ellis@stcolumba.hants.sch.uk provided that you email before 9 a.m.

-Please ensure you tell us exactly how your child is ill, ‘unwell’ is not a sufficient reason.
+Please ensure you tell us exactly what illness your child has, ‘unwell’ is not a sufficient reason.